publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s656.md

             (E) to the maximum extent practicable, increases or decreases in profits of assisted concerns; and

-            (F) the most recent analysis, as required under subsection (h)(1)(B) of this section, and the subsequent determination made by the Administration under that subsection.
+            (F) the most recent analysis, as required under subsection (h)(1)(B), and the subsequent determination made by the Administration under that subsection.

     (k) __Authorization of appropriations__

         (1) __In general__

-        There is authorized to be appropriated, to remain available until the expiration of the pilot program under subsection (l) of this section—
+        There is authorized to be appropriated, to remain available until the expiration of the pilot program under subsection (l)—

             (A) $12,000,000 for fiscal year 2000;